craftingcity/The-Known-World/Prenotes Dec 13 24.md

 Bloodrite Tome-16 (Niko got 25 Arcana)
 	You hold the black-scaled book in your hands.
 It's heavy.
 Thick.
 Opening the cover, you find a sheet of parchment listing the title and author; "The Bloodrite Tome, Malkain the Wise".
 As you continue into the book, you find the text is first written in **draconic** and then again in **arthurian**.
 The texts are written in a dark brownish-red ink.
 It might be blood.
 	Scanning the majority of the book, you are satisfied to see that much of the actual spell-work in this grimoire is described visually in 28-Point Notation alongside the accompanying **draconic** text, and then translated into **arthurian** on the following page.
-	Many of the spells are incredibly complex, and
+	Many of the spells are incredibly complex, and would require significant time and dedication to understand - 'vocatio bothynus', 'ignis conus', 'tuito exardesco', all interesting and more complex than your studies have prepared you to understand.
+	Your eyes linger over the page for but a moment in this scan, but 'flammo obex'... is easy.
+You get it, you can make the motions and say the words and the flame appears in your hand, boiling with potential.
+You close your hand and it is gone.
+Easy.

 ###### Otto Malkovich
 Has housekeepers and the like, one of whom leaves the kitchen window open at night.